Spectral heat content for time-changed killed Brownian motions: Spectral and regular heat contents for time-changed Brownian motions

 \section{Spectral and regular heat contents for time-changed Brownian motions}

 This section studies the asymptotic behaviors as $t\downarrow 0$ of the spectral and regular heat contents for a general time-changed killed Brownian motion, where the time change is given by a stochastic process starting at 0 which may or may not have nondecreasing sample paths.
 The following notations are used throughout the paper.
-For a stochastic process $(X_t)_{t\ge 0}$ in $\R^d$ and a bounded domain $\Omega$ in $\R^d$, the random time
+For a stochastic process $(X_t)_{t\ge 0}$ in $\R^d$ and an open set $\Omega$ in $\R^d$, the random time

 is the first exit time of $(X_t)$ from $\Omega$.
 If $(X_t)$ is a Markov process with a family of probability measures $(\P^X_x)_{x\in \R^d}$ specifying its initial point, $(X^\Omega_t)_{t\ge 0}$ denotes the corresponding killed process defined by